solana-labs/solana/book/src/runtime.md

    greater than or equal to the balances before the transaction.
 4. All instructions in the transaction executed atomically.
 If one fails, all account modifications are discarded.
+5. Before committing the accounts, the transactions are tagged with a count from the PoH service, indicating the time transaction processing completed.
+   If that time falls outside the leader's allotted slot, the transactions are discarded.

 Execution of the program involves mapping the program's public key to an entrypoint which takes a pointer to the transaction, and an array of loaded